jthingelstad/thingles.github.io/_posts/2008/2008-12-08-directv-v-itunes-apple-tv.md

 ## Solution: Live Programming

 So the next thing I needed to figure out is live programming.
 This is mostly an occasional football game or election coverage every couple of years.
-For us this programming is almost all on a major broadcast network, and they all send out wonderful HD broadcasts that I pick up with [my ChannelMaster 4221 antenna]{% link _posts/2005/2005-01-23-hd-antennae-comparison.md %}.
+For us this programming is almost all on a major broadcast network, and they all send out wonderful HD broadcasts that I pick up with [my ChannelMaster 4221 antenna]({{site.url}}{% link _posts/2005/2005-01-23-hd-antennae-comparison.md %}).
 I already have that coming into the house on coax and going to the DirecTV satellite tuner.

 It turns out that it is very easy for me to get this everywhere in the house.
 I can just reuse the coax that is already going to each TV and hook the antennae up to it and then plug it into the ATSC tuners on all the TV's.